joshtynjala/actionscript-3.0-developers-guide/core-actionscript-classes/working-with-dates-and-times/managing-calendar-dates-and-times.md

 Date and time arithmetic comes in handy when you want to convert dates from one time zone to another.
-So does the `getTimezoneOffset()` method, which returns the value in minutes by which the Date object’s time zone differs from UTC.
+So does the `getTimezoneOffset()` method, which returns the value in minutes by which the Date object's time zone differs from UTC.
 It returns a value in minutes because not all time zones are set to even-hour increments—some have half-hour offsets from neighboring zones.